Ekadashi

 The timing of each ekadashi is according to the position of the moon.
 The Hindu calendar marks progression from a full moon to a new moon as divided into fifteen equal arcs of 12°.
 Each arc measures one lunar day, called a tithi.
 The time it takes the moon to traverse a particular distance is the length of that lunar day.
 Ekadashi refers to the 11th tithi, or lunar day.
 The eleventh tithi corresponds to a precise angle and phase of the waxing and waning moon.
 In the bright half of the lunar month, the moon will be exactly 3/4 full on the start of Ekadashi, and in the dark half of the lunar month, the moon will be 3/4 dark on the start of Ekadashi.

 There are usually 24 Ekadashis in a calendar year.
 Occasionally, there are two extra Ekadashis that happen in a Hindu leap year.
 Each Ekadashi day is purported to have particular benefits that are attained by the performance of specific activities.

 Bhagavata Purana (skandha IX, adhyaay 4) notes the observation of Ekadashi by Ambarisha, a devotee of Vishnu.

 Legend

 The story behind Ekadashi began with Vishnu sleeping or in a meditative state.
 A demon, Murdanav, approached and attempted to attack Vishnu.
 At that time, a beautiful woman sprung forth from Vishnu's 11th sense (often called the "mind").
 An infatuated Murdanav asked to marry her, to which she responded that she would agree only if he defeated her in battle.
 As they fought, Murdanav was eventually killed.
-Vishnu awoke from his sleep, and blessed the woman by naming her "Ekadashi", and stated that if anyone were to fast on this day, they would attain moksha (liberation from the cycle of birth and death).
+Vishnu awoke from his sleep, and blessed the woman by naming her "Ekadashi", and stated that if anyone were to fast on this day, along with concentrating all his 11 senses (5 - Gyan indriya 5 - Karma Indriya and 1 - Mann, Mind), they would attain moksha (liberation from the cycle of birth and death).